Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 #### *timeout*
 Type: *Integer/Float*
-> This parameter is the duration you wish the tooltip to last.
-By default, this value is set to `1000ms` (`1s`).
+> This parameter is how many `ms` you want the tooltip to last.
+This value can be omitted and it will default to `1000`.

-> If you wish to give this variable in ms, pass in a whole integer, eg `2000`, if you wish to give this variable in seconds, pass this variable as a float, eg `2.0`.
+>    - If you wish to type in seconds, use a floating point number, ie; `1.0`, `2.5`, etc.

-#### *find*
-Type: *Boolean*
-> This parameter determines whether you want this function to state `"Couldn't find "` at the beginning of it's tooltip.
-Simply add 1 (or true) for this variable if you do, or omit it if you don'tt.
+> If 0 is passed, the tooltip that was called with the same `WhichToolTip` parameter will be stopped.

 #### *x/y*
 Type: *Integer*